elastic/package-registry/ASSETS.md

 categories: ["logs", "metrics"]
 # Options are experimental, beta, ga
 release: beta
+# The package type.
+The options for now are [integration, solution], more type might be added in the future.
+# The default type is integration and will be set if empty.
+type: integration
 compatibility: [1.0.2, 2.0.1]
 os.platform: [darwin, freebsd, linux, macos, openbsd, windows]